fleetdm/fleet/docs/01-Using-Fleet/09-Permissions.md

 ℹ️  In Fleet 4.0, the Teams feature was introduced.
 ```

-Users either have global access to Fleet or team access to Fleet.
+Users either have global access or team access in Fleet.
+Users with global access can observe and act on all hosts in Fleet.
 Check out [the user permissions table](#user-permissions) above for global user permissions.

+Users with team access can only observe and act on hosts that are assigned to their team.

 Users can be a member of multiple teams in Fleet.